lukechilds/docker-electrum-vertcoin/README.md

 This will pull the latest version of vertcoind and ElectrumX, start syncing the blockchain, generate an SSL certificate and start listening for secure Electrum traffic on port 55002.

 All blockchain/vertcoind data will be stored in `./data/vertcoind` and all ElectrumX data will be stored in `./data/electrumx`.
-This is stored on the host machine and mounted on the docker containers as a volume, meaning it will persist across reboots/updates/containers etc.
+This is stored on the host machine and mounted in the docker container as a volume, meaning it will persist across reboots/updates/containers etc.

 ### Is this secure?